 Visa & MasterCard Accepted

 Since 1932, the AATS has provided emergency aid to fill the financial gaps that individuals and families in our community may face as they struggle to be safely housed or meet health needs.
 Clients that have been assisted include the working poor, recently unemployed, those struggling with substance abuse, homelessness or other emergency challenges.
-In recent years, social service workers from local agencies have contacted AATS volunteers on a case by case basis via a social services hotline and payments have been made for that client directly to housing, utility and health providers.
+Prior to 2022, social service workers from local agencies have contacted AATS volunteers on a case by case basis via a social services hotline.
+Payments were made for that client directly to housing, utility and health providers.
+This is no longer the process.
+All funds are now distributed via a grant process.

 Two types of annual Emergency Grants replace the AATS Hotline.
 Grants are awarded for a 12 month period, and funds distributed monthly.
 The total amount requested for one or both Emergency Grants must range between $5,000 — $50,000.